-IMPORTANT: Always carry spare 5 and 20 amp fuses.
+IMPORTANT: Always carry spare 2, 5, and 20 amp fuses.

-The electrical wiring circuits on the engine are protected from overload by fuses in the wiring.
-If a fuse is blown, try to locate and correct the cause of the overload.
-If the cause is not found, the fuse may blow again.
+Fuses protect the electrical wiring circuits on the engine.
+Any load on the circuit that exceeds the fuse's amperage rating will cause the fuse to open, protecting the wiring.
+If a fuse opens, locate and correct the cause of the overload.
+Otherwise, the replacement fuse may open as well.